 Now you’ve got an overview of Bain internship basis.
-Next step is what you will do as a Bain Intern and how to practice to bring the best performance at job.
+The next step is what you will do as a Bain Intern and how to practice to bring the best performance at the job.
 The deeper your understanding is, the better you can tailor your application.

 If you make it to the case interview round, you can use these insights while solving the case study to show off your consulting traits.
 This undoubtedly will higher the chance for you to get an offer.

-The work for Consultant Associate interns is very much the same as a full-time Associate Consultant.
-In general, the interns get involved in the “manual” works, while the Project Leader is the one who is in charge of the whole project.
+Nature of the work: The work for Consultant Associate interns is very much the same as a full-time Associate Consultant.
+In general, the interns get involved in the “manual” work, while the Project Leader is the one who is in charge of the whole project.

-In more details, you will be assigned to an active case with a team of 3 to 5 other consultants, taking charge of a specific aspect in the project.
-In this job, you will interview clients’ customers, competitors, suppliers and employers, building a fundamental knowledge base.
+In more detail, you will be assigned to an active case with a team of 3 to 5 other consultants, taking charge of a specific aspect of the project.
+In this job, you will interview clients’ customers, competitors, suppliers, and employers, building a fundamental knowledge base.
 Then, you will collect data, analyse them and execute the findings into meaningful insights.
 Finally, you present your ideas to the case team members as well as the client stakeholders.